 Several of my publications are available on-line.
 Others aren't available in electronic form, including some of those related to the Time Warp Operating System.
 If you want those, get in touch with me.

 I am the UCLA campus representative for USENIX.
 USENIX provides many useful benefits to students, including low-price membership, stipends to attend conferences, and research support.
 Check out their Student Outrearch Program.

 Apart from my research, I'm quite interested in film.
 I have some rather old movie reviews that I used to post to the net, and some other miscellaneous writings about film, if you're interested.

-My annual summer blockbuster contest is over for 2013.
+The results of the 2014 version of my annual summer blockbuster contest are now in.
 This contest involves predicting the summer grosses of big Hollywood films.
-Here are the results.
 Results from previous years are also available.

 For the cat lovers among you, here are some pictures of my cats.

 If you've ever wondered what the proper way to treat elves was, Morris Bishop beautifully summarized it in a short poem.
 The more annoying you find the first few stanzas, the more you're likely to enjoy it as a whole.